 Philosophy and Training Model

-The goal of the TCSC doctoral internship is to prepare trainees to become skilled and ethical psychologists who provide effective treatment and assessment to diverse clinical populations.
-The program ascribes to the scientist-practitioner model and emphasizes the integration of research and clinical practice.
+Consistent with the scientist-practitioner model the integration of research and clinical practice is emphasized.
 The program aims to provide broad- and evidence-based clinical training in pediatric and child clinical psychology or neuropsychology.
 A developmental training model is employed that emphasizes bio-psycho-social approaches and focuses on building competencies in assessment and cognitive and behavioral methods.
-The TCSC program also teaches interns to work collaboratively with interdisciplinary teams across a variety of clinical settings.
+The program also teaches interns to work collaboratively with interdisciplinary teams across a variety of clinical settings.
 Significant consideration is placed on the developmental stage of the trainee with goals to increase autonomy, assist with emerging professional identity, and prepare the intern for postdoctoral specialization.

-Interns have rotations in assessment, outpatient therapy, integrated primary care, pediatric subspecialty services, and telemedicine.
-Assessment rotations include psychoeducational and neuropsychological testing, developmental assessments, and risk assessments in a pediatric emergency department.
-Outpatient therapy takes place in specialized clinics that provide evidence-based treatments.
-Pediatric rotations include consultation and liaison work with inpatient medical teams, integrated primary care, substance use disorder prevention/intervention/recovery, and embedded work within pediatric subspecialty clinics.
-Training in telemedicine is also provided within our state funded school (TCHATT) and pediatric primary care (CPAN) consultation programs.
+Interns have opportunities to complete rotations in assessment, outpatient therapy, integrated primary care, pediatric subspecialty services, and telemedicine.
+Assessment rotations include psychoeducational, neuropsychological, and developmental assessments, as well as risk assessments throughout rotations.
+Outpatient therapy rotations take place at Texas Child Study Center, where the focus is to provide evidence-based treatment.
+Pediatric rotations include consultation and liaison work with inpatient medical teams, integrated primary care, and embedded work within pediatric subspecialty clinics.
+Training in telemedicine is provided within our state funded school (TCHATT) and pediatric primary care (CPAN) consultation programs.

-Pediatric/Integrated Care Track (4-interns): Interns have rotations in integrated primary care, outpatient psychotherapy, substance use disorder prevention/treatment/recovery, embedded pediatric subspecialty clinics, and the Texas Child Health Access Through Telemedicine (TCHATT) Program.
+Pediatric Integrated Care Track (4-interns): Interns have options for rotations in integrated primary care, outpatient psychotherapy, embedded pediatric subspecialty clinics, and the Texas Child Health Access Through Telemedicine (TCHATT) Program.
 In primary care major rotations, interns are integrated with the medical team to promote well-child prevention of behavioral health issues, as well as screening, assessment, consultation, and brief intervention for psychological concerns.
-Settingsare community-based clinics serving a broad range of underserved youth and family needs.
+Settings are community-based clinics serving a broad range of youth and family needs.
 Outpatient therapy rotations teach interns to implement evidence-based practice principles for internalizing, externalizing, and neurodevelopmental disorders.
-Substance use disorder rotations take place within community field placements including primary care, community outreach program treatment, and peer recovery programs.
-DCMC pediatric subspecialty rotations include the Consultation-Liaison Service, Emergency Department, and embedded multidisciplinary care in clinics such as Pediatric Cancer, GI, Allergy, Dermatology, Cardiology, and Developmental Pediatrics.
-Lastly, TCHATT offers telemedicine training for providing virtual consultation to students and their families within preschool through high school settings throughout Central Texas.
+Pediatric subspecialty rotations include the Consultation/Liaison Service, Developmental Behavioral Pediatrics, Hematology/Oncology, Gastroenterology, Dermatology, and TCHATT Crisis Team.